cpmpercussion/homepage/_posts/2010-08-06-toronto-electroacoustic-symposium.md

 type: post
 published: true
 meta: {}
+description: "Toronto happened to have a mini conference this week PLUS I was nearby.
+So I came to check it out.
+So far, it is fun.
+A guy gave a talk about malletkats."
 ---

 Toronto happened to have a mini conference this week PLUS I was nearby.
 So I came to check it out.
 So far, it is fun.
 A guy gave a talk about malletkats. (imagine that?)